rust-lang/rustc-perf/docs/glossary.md

 * **test result**: the collection of all metrics as a result of running a test.
 * **test case metric**: the combination of a test case and a particular metric.
 * **statistic**: a single value of a metric in a test result
+* **statistic description**: the combination of a metric and a test result which describes a statistic.
+* **statistic series**: statistics for the same statistic description over time.
 * **run**: a collection of test results for all currently available test cases run on a given artifact.
 * **test result delta**: the delta between two test results for the same test case but (optionally) different artifacts.
 The [comparison page](https://perf.rust-lang.org/compare.html) lists all the test result deltas as percentages comparing two runs.